Partner with SCI

 Among my greatest convictions in my decision to sell was a deep and abiding concern for the best depth and breadth of experience, knowledge and resources to successfully continue the firm - with well over 100 years of history - into perpetuity.
 My predecessors deserved that.
 The funeral home staff deserved that.
 Our community deserved that.
 And I needed that.

 My biggest surprise?
-SCI was personable, open, honest and honorable at every turn.
-I found them to be well-versed, well-prepared, and with a depth of knowledge and experience that was as appreciated as it was necessary for the quick time-frame that my circumstances required.
+SCI was personable, open, honest, and honorable at every turn.
+I found them to be well-versed, well-prepared, and with a depth of knowledge and experience that was as appreciated as it was necessary for the quick time-frame my circumstances required.
 Moreover, they were clearly concerned about me - as a person . . . my health and my prognosis and my family - and made sure that I understood, along with my brokers, every single step and every single detail of the process.

 The closing was on-time, with every last detail as discussed and as agreed.
 With the firm ownership now transitioned into capable hands, I was freed to focus solely on a stem cell transplant, now only three days away, and everything that restoring my health would demand of me.
 Turns out, that took everything I had.